aenhsaihan/safe-contracts/VIBE_KANBAN_WORKFLOW_MANUAL.md

   - Better for setting up project structure
   - **BUT:** Must verify it's not using "Auto" - if it does, switch to CODEX immediately

-**Best Practice:**
-1. Try CURSOR_AGENT first if it fits the task
+**Best Practice (Updated November 16, 2025):**
+1. **Default to CODEX** for all tasks - it works reliably
+2. Only use CURSOR_AGENT if absolutely necessary
-2. **Immediately verify** it's not using "Auto" (within 5-10 seconds)
+3. **Immediately verify** CURSOR_AGENT is not using "Auto" (within 5-10 seconds)
-3. If "Auto" appears, stop and restart with CODEX
+4. If "Auto" appears, stop and restart with CODEX
+5. **For parallel execution:** Use CODEX for all tasks to avoid verification overhead
-4. CODEX is the reliable fallback that unblocks us when CURSOR_AGENT has issues
+6. CODEX is the reliable default that prevents "Auto" issues

 **Updated Workflow:**
 1. Stop stuck attempt (via UI Stop button)